 But He hears the prayer of the righteous.

-Prayer in the Psalms
+Inspirational Prayer in the Psalms Bible Verses

 The Psalms are filled with heartfelt cries to Our Heavenly Father.
-Here is a select few to start with.
+Here are a select few to start with.
 I encourage you to seek out others.
 They will lift you up as you lift up your prayers to God.
 And don’t forget, praying scripture, God’s own word, back to Him is powerful.
 So, don’t be afraid to recite these verses or even part of them to God.

 I have called upon You, for You will hear me, O God;